jwiegley/use-package/README.md

 is particularly useful if you share your `.emacs` among several machines; the relevant packages are downloaded automatically once declared in your `.emacs`.
-The `:ensure` keyword causes the package(s) to be installed automatically if not already present on your system (set `(setq use-package-always-ensure t)` if you wish this behavior to be global for all packages):
+The `:ensure` keyword causes the package(s) to be installed automatically if not already present on your system:

 ``` elisp
 (use-package magit